obsolism/obsolism/contributing.md

 ## How do I contribute?

+Only Priests and the High Priest have push access to the Holy Repository.
+As such, all amendments to Obsolism must be approved by a member of the High Council.

 ### GitHub

-The easiest way to contribute is by forking this repository and creating a pull-request on GitHub that details your reasoning for making changes.
+The easiest way to propose an amendment is by forking this repository and creating a pull-request on GitHub that details your reasoning for making changes.
 Prior Git knowledge is assumed.

 ### Pure Git

-If for some reason you are prevented from utilizing GitHub or would simply rather avoid it, you can create a "pull-request" the old-fashioned way by getting in touch with an Obsolist priest and providing your case as well as a valid Git remote URL they can pull from.
+If for some reason you are prevented from utilizing GitHub or would simply rather avoid it, you can create a "pull-request" the old-fashioned way by getting in touch with a member of the High Council and providing your case as well as a valid Git remote URL they can pull from.

 ### Other